Welcome back to one of my favourite parts of the week, where I share with you beautiful people another installment of Living Arrows.

 “You are the bows from which your children as living arrows are sent forth”

-Check back next week to see what Eco got up to in Week 21.
+Be sure to check back next week to find out what Eco got up to in Week 19.